 One of the first things that an urban survival manual will tell you is that it is important to build a circle of people – your circle- who will buy into a disaster preparedness plan.
 You need to synergize with other people so that resources can be pooled.

 A vital part of all manuals is the section that teaches you to be ready with basic survival supplies and to put these in a bag that you should have access to at all times.
 The contents of the bag are usually discussed in great detail and almost every item mentioned in manuals a) makes sense and b) can be easily obtained or c) is already in your possession.
-Getting the bags together, called BOB (bug out bag) is not a problem at all so at this point you are hopefully asking yourself, “Why not?”.

-The BOB should have enough food, water and supplies for one person to survive for three days and each person must have his or her own BOB.
+Your bug out bag (BOB) should have enough food, water and supplies for one person to survive for three days and each person must have his or her own BOB.
 This is actually a good chore for children – the responsibility of keeping and maintaining a survival bag.
 Just make sure you don’t go about this in a paranoid way because children will talk and you don’t want them to get a reputation for being weird.

 Included in the supplies you have to obtain for survival would be fuel, food, and water.
 A survival manual that assumes you are getting out of the city will advise you to have more than twice the amount of gasoline you need to get to your sanctuary.
 Apart from the food in BOBs, some manuals will suggest that you have food and supplies to last you a year.
 The safest things to stockpile would be canned goods, beans, rice, flour, dehydrated foods, energy bars, instant foods, pasta.